-Source: Clarksons Research (Mar-21)
+Source: Clarksons Research (Agu-21)

-As mentioned before, the global economy and demand for containers grew sharply in the 2000s before the subprime crisis, which drove shipbuilding orders up to meet this strong demand.
+Tal As mentioned before, the global economy and demand for containers grew sharply in the 2000s before the subprime crisis, which drove shipbuilding orders up to meet this strong demand.
 Between 2005 and 2008, the global orderbook to total fleet ratio averaged around 55%.
 The industry was then hit by last decade's financial crisis, which led to significant excess supply in the market.
-Since then, there has been a major decline in this factor, with a constantly shrinking percentage that keeps the orderbook at historically low levels.
+Since then, there has been a major decline in this factor, with a constantly shrinking percentage that keeps the orderbook at a sustainable long-term level.